Aish-BU/Aish-BU/README.md

 ## 🏆 Featured Projects

-### 🔹 Project Highlight: Flipkart E-Commerce Product Analytics & Experimentation 🔹
+### Flipkart E-Commerce Product Analytics & Experimentation

 At Flipkart, I led the **data science workstream** for experimentation across search, checkout, and recommendation systems, partnering with Product, UX, and Marketing teams to optimize conversion funnels.